eduardpeters/devops-mooc-fi/part1/notes.md

 Pass the `--no-stdin` flag to not pass your STDIN to the container.

 Execute commands inside a container with: `docker exec <container> <command>`

+# Images deep dive

+Docker searches for images in Docker Hub if it is not found locally.
+Search Docker Hub with: `docker search <term>`

+Official images have no prefix.
+They are curated and reviewed by Docker.